ganeshreddychimmula/notes/6 - Main notes/Frontend/React/Common Challenges in React apps and approaches.md

 Code-splitting is the process of breaking your app into smaller bundles that can be loaded on demand.
 An app’s code size increases with every new feature and additional dependency.
 Apps can become slow to load because all of the code for the entire app needs to be sent before it can be used. ==Caching, reducing features/dependencies, and moving some code to run on the server can help mitigate slow loading but are incomplete solutions that can sacrifice functionality if overused.==

 Similarly, if you rely on the apps using your framework to split the code, you might encounter situations where loading becomes slower than if no code splitting were happening at all.
-For example, [lazily loading](https://react.dev/reference/react/lazy) a chart delays sending the code needed to render the chart, splitting the chart code from the rest of the app.
-[Parcel supports code splitting with React.lazy](https://parceljs.org/recipes/react/#code-splitting).
+For example, [lazily loading](https://react.dev/reference/react/lazy) a chart delays sending the code needed to render the chart, splitting the chart code from the rest of the app. [](https://parceljs.org/recipes/react/#code-splitting).
 However, if the chart loads its data _after_ it has been initially rendered you are now waiting twice.
 This is a waterfall: rather than fetching the data for the chart and sending the code to render it simultaneously, you must wait for each step to complete one after the other.
 ### ❓ The Problem:
 As apps grow, the JS bundle becomes large and slows down initial load.